-If you are healing from an abusive relationship then you know that the adage, "time is a great healer" doesn't apply here.
+If you are healing from an abusive relationship then you know that the adage, "time is a great healer" doesn't necessarily apply here.

-Things were done to you that were out of your awareness.
+The fact is that things were done to you that were out of your awareness.
 Tactics you don't even know about were used against you.
 You may not have realised how abusive the relationship was for quite some time.
 If you don't know about or understand the influence tactics being used against you, then you cannot mentally resist them or protect yourself from them.

 In the same way, if you believe you were making your own decisions, and you don't understand how they were influenced, then you won't see any reason to go back and undo those decisions.
 You basically won't recognize how those decisions were influenced by the manipulator for the benefit of the manipulator, and at your expense.
 This means you won't know which ones need to be changed.

-The reason all these things are important is that you were manipulated with very strong influence tactics daily over months or years and these things affected your thinking, your decision making, your perceptions, your beliefs, your emotions and your behaviors.
 Just because you have left the abusive relationship does not mean that all these things just snap back to the way they were before the relationship.
 These changes persist, often for the rest of someone's life, unless they put in the time and effort to undo them.

 So what do you have to do if you are healing from an abusive relationship?